samlambert/database-news-feeds/README.md

 - The feed will be removed from the database the next time the feed fetcher runs
 - All articles from that feed will be permanently deleted
 - This cleanup happens automatically with each feed fetcher run

-To add a new feed or modify existing feeds, submit a PR to the feeds repository.